-Written by Industry Expert Jason Luce, Lake Management Scientist, Fisheries & Wildlife Scientist and Certified Lake Manager
+Written by Industry Expert Jason Luce, Certified Lake Manager

 Purple loosestrife has a robust root mass and will survive even after the top is completely removed, making control difficult.
 Full excavation of the plant and root mass is the most effective long term management strategy, but this option is very labor intensive and expensive.
 For this reason, treatment and biological control are the two most practical and cost-effective options once the plant has become established.
 Biological control involves the use of insects, such as leaf eating beetles, to affect the growth and seed production through leaf feeding.
 Biological control is an interesting and natural control option, but results can vary significantly.
 Overall, chemical control may be the best option in terms of price and effectiveness.
 It is important to keep in mind that control should take place immediately after a new infestation has been identified.
 Once the plant becomes established, control price will increase exponentially with time.